tasnimxpress/SalesDashboard/README.md

 ## Data Sources

-Sales Data: The primary dataset used for this analysis is the "sales_data.xlxs" file, containing detailed information about Products, Customers, Locations, Sales Person, and sales data (including 2020, 2021, and 2022 ) in 3 separate sheets, and each sale made by the company.
+Sales Data: The primary dataset used for this analysis is the "Sales Data.xlsx" file, containing detailed information about Products, Customers, Locations, Sales Person, and sales data (including 2020, 2021, and 2022 ) in 3 separate sheets, and each sale made by the company.

 ## Tools